Our Services

 Helpful Resources

-Bacterial vaginosis happens when protective Lactobacillus decline and other bacteria overgrow, raising vaginal pH and causing a fishy odor with thin gray or white discharge; it is diagnosed by a clinician and usually treated with metronidazole or clindamycin.
+Bacterial vaginosis (BV) is a common vaginal infection that occurs when protective Lactobacillus bacteria decline and other bacteria overgrow, raising vaginal pH.
+Key symptoms include a fishy odor and thin gray or white discharge.
+A clinician diagnoses BV through a pelvic exam and lab testing, and it is typically treated with metronidazole or clindamycin.

-There are several factors to consider that can change your next steps, including sexual activity patterns, douching, recent antibiotics, pregnancy, recurrence risk, and when to seek care for pain or fever.
-See below for complete guidance on testing, treatment options, prevention, and what to do if it keeps coming back.
+Several factors influence your next steps, including sexual activity, douching, recent antibiotic use, pregnancy, recurrence risk, and warning signs like pelvic pain or fever that warrant urgent care.
+Below, you'll find complete guidance on testing, treatment options, prevention strategies, and what to do if BV keeps coming back.

 Bacterial vaginosis (BV) is the most common vaginal condition in women of reproductive age.
 Despite how common it is, many people feel confused or embarrassed when symptoms show up.
 The truth is simple: bacterial vaginosis happens when the natural balance of bacteria in the vagina shifts.